-The The Original Muck Boot Company Arctic Ice boot is tall, protective, and waterproof.
-Coming up to 17-inches in height, it is constructed more like a rain boot, but it's super warm for the winter.
-It stands out as the most protective and one of the warmest winter boots out there, earning a Top Pick for Protection this year.
+The Arctic Ice boot is tall, protective, and waterproof.
+With 17 inches in height, it is constructed more like a rain boot, but with extra warmth for the winter.
+It stands out as the most protective and one of the warmest winter boots out there.
 If you need durable construction that'll last throughout the years, be sure to look into this beautiful beast of a boot.

-These super protective boots offer warmth in the form of 5-mm of neoprene in addition to fleece-lined and water-resistant insulation.
+These super protective boots offer warmth in the form of 5-mm of neoprene in addition to fleece-lining and water-resistant insulation.

-The boot itself is quite thick and doesn't allow heat to escape readily, especially when worn with a pair of work or hiking pants that bunch up at the collar of the boot.
+This boot is quite thick and doesn't allow heat to escape readily, especially when worn with a pair of work or hiking pants that bunch up at the collar.
 Underfoot, the sole is quite hefty and large, offering great underfoot insulation.

-This boot is designed to keep you warm in Arctic-like temperatures.
-We found that even with just a thin wool sock, it kept us warm, even when temperatures were dipping well into the negatives.
-This boot stands out as one of the warmest, and with great socks, ones we'd recommend for stand-around warmth.
-Working as a lifty or planning an ice fishing trip?
-These boots will keep your feet well insulated from a cold that would otherwise percolate into your foot.
+This boot is designed to keep you warm in Arctic-like temperatures — hence the name.
+We found that even with just a thin wool sock, it kept us warm when temperatures were dipping well into the negatives.
+This boot stands out as one of the warmest in our review.
+If you work as a lift operator or are planning an ice fishing trip --activities that require more standing around than moving — these boots will keep your feet well insulated from a cold that would otherwise penetrate into your foot.

 Hands down, these are the most protective winter boots we've tested.
-Built like a rain boot, it offers protection up to 17 inches (wow!) from snow and water.
-The top of the boot does not come loaded with fur or any fancy features to keep snow or water out, though the height is enough to suffice for most winter conditions.
-This boot earns a top pick for its weather protection simply because of its water and snow proof construction that offers burly materials that will repel water while using it throughout the day.
+Built like a rain boot, they offer protection up to 17 inches (wow!) from snow and water.
+The top of the boot does not come loaded with fur or any other fancy features, though the height is enough to suffice for most winter conditions.
+This boot earns an award for its weather protection — burly materials and bomber construction repel water and snow no matter what your wintery day involves.

-We tested this boot during some of the larger dumps of snow this year.
-We chose this boot a lot when temperatures plummeted and when snowbanks were high.
-When we couldn't get our truck up our driveway because the snow was too deep, these boots were our first choice to get the snowblower and get to work.
+We tested this boot during some of the larger snow dumps and chose this boot often when temperatures plummeted.
+When we couldn't get our truck up the driveway because the snow was too deep, these boots were our first choice to pair with the snowblower and get to work.

-The shaft of the boot is constructed of Neoprene and rubber.
-The seams are completely sealed and we didn't observe any leakage during our testing period.
-During our water tests, this boot offered the best protection, staying waterproof, even when marching for two minutes in the river.
+The shaft of the Arctic Ice is constructed of neoprene and rubber.
+The seams are completely sealed, and we didn't observe any leakage during our testing period.
+During our water tests, this boot offered the best protection, staying waterproof even when marching for two minutes in the river.

-No seams at the base of the boot leaked, nor did our feet get wet.
-Spectacular performance overall, which is why it earns a Top Pick.
+No seams at the base of the boot leaked either.
 If you live in an area that gets lots of snow, or you want a boot that'll protect as you tromp through wet fields or rivers, this is the one to get.
-It'll keep you protected throughout the season.
+It'll keep you protected throughout the season with its spectacular performance.

 Comfort & Fit

-The fit of the boot is also quite sloppy in comparison to the other more streamlined boots in this review.
-While it is large enough to wear with a pair of thicker socks, we found ourselves needing to lift our feet higher than normal and with more force, as one boot weighs over 2 lbs!
-When trying to drive a truck (a stick shift) the boot got caught under the pedals and was much harder to drive with than thinner options.
+The boot's fit is also quite sloppy compared to the other more streamlined boots in this review.
+While it is large enough to wear with a pair of thicker socks, we found ourselves needing to lift our feet higher than normal and with more force, as each individual boot weighs over 2 lbs!
+When driving a manual transmission truck, the boot got caught under the pedals-- this boot is much harder to drive in than other thinner options.

-Another issue is the shaft.
-The ladies with much larger calves than normal found the area in the shaft of the boot to be confining.
+Larger-calved folks also found the area in the shaft of the boot to be confining.
 When working for the whole day in these boots, we noticed that the cuff cuts into the top of the leg, unless you have a super thick pant on.
 Some of our testers mentioned that they even chaffed in this area as a result of it.
-So, if you're going to buy this niche winter boot, be ready to deal with these issues, or simply wear a protective sock or pant to prevent it.
+So, if you're going to buy this niche winter boot, be prepared to consider what wardrobe you'll be pairing it with.

 Ease of Use

-The super-rigid shaft construction stands on its own, allowing you to simply kick them off or slip them on when you're ready to go outside.
+The super-rigid shaft construction stands on its own, allowing you to easily slide them off or slip them on when you're ready to go outside.
 We found ourselves using this boot the most when we needed to run outside for a second and come back in.
-It is easy to use, and while the pull tab is there, we hardly have to use it.
+It is easy to use, and while the pull tab is there, we hardly had to use it.

 If you plan on encountering super icy terrain or surfaces that are extra slippery, you'll appreciate the rigid, burly, and aggressive traction of this boot.

-The lugs are thick and large, with large amounts of surface area to grip any undulation underfoot.
-It clings onto icy surfaces well, making it a wonderful option for the most technical of surfaces.
-It earns top marks in this category because it bites down on icy and hard-packed trails.
+The lugs on the Arctic Ice are thick with large amounts of surface area to grip any undulation underfoot.
+They cling onto icy surfaces well, making this boot an excellent option for the most technical of surfaces.
+It earns top marks in this category because it bites down on icy and hard-packed trails like a pro.

-If you're in search of a winter boot that is a protective warrior, you'll consider the investment worth it.
-While the initial price is high, the materials and craftsmanship are solid and will last you through the winter months.
-If you're traveling over icy surfaces, the value is enhanced even further.
-If you're willing to trade off protection and warmth for comfort and weight, you'll see the value in it.
-We think it's worth the price for its function.
+If you're in search of a winter boot that is a protective warrior, you'll consider the investment of the Arctic Ice worth it.
+While the initial price is high, the materials and craftsmanship are solid and will last you through many winter seasons.
+If you're traveling over icy surfaces, the value is enhanced even further, and we think it's worth the price for its function.

-This winter beast is built to take on winter weather without blinking an eye.
-The tall neoprene and rubber design look more like a rainboot than a traditional winter boot, and it has the performance to match.
-It's warm, completely waterproof, and super easy to kick on and off.
-It's also a lot heavier and bulkier than any boot tested.
-If you're seeking a boot that's durable and will work alongside you during the winter months, this Top Pick for Weather Protection is our best recommendation.
+This winter beast is built to take on severe weather without blinking an eye.
+The tall neoprene and rubber design look more like a rainboot than a traditional winter boot, but don't be fooled.
+The Muck Boot Arctic Ice Tall is warm, completely waterproof, and super easy to kick on and off.
+It's also a lot heavier and bulkier than most, but if you're seeking a boot that's durable and will work alongside you during the winter months, this protective winner is our best recommendation.

 — Amber King